danielsaidi/website_danielsaidi/collections/_lyrics/sgt-black/november-session/down.md

 ---
 title:  Down
+band:   sgt.
+Black
+album:  November Session
 ---

-Stained red on grey,
+Stained red on grey
-met my eyes
+Met my eyes
-on their way down
+On their way down
-Nails carving stone,
+Nails carving stone
-but no way up - too far down
+Nut no way up
+Too far down

-All different now,
+All different now
-will make this mine,
+Will make this mine
-must tear this down
+Must tear this down
 So I’ll stain pain on your strength
 Walls will crumble and fall down

 Don’t want to be
 Don’t want to be an open road
-for you to travel on
+For you to travel on
 Don’t want to feel
-don’t want to lie hidden in the dark
+Don’t want to lie hidden in the dark
 I deserve more

-So many smiles to hate/adore,
+So many smiles to hate/adore
-to bring me down
+To bring me down
-Successful lives,
+Successful lives
-still glossy facades
+Still glossy facades
-will crumble and fall down
+Will crumble and fall down

-Don’t want to be…
+Don’t want to be...

-Stained red on grey,
+Stained red on grey
-met my eyes
+Met my eyes
-on their way down
+On their way down
 Now I stain pain on your strength
 Walls will crumble and fall down

-Don’t want to be…
+Don’t want to be...

-No, I won’t be,
+No, I won’t be
 I won’t be a nobody
-when I can rule this world
+When I can rule this world
-And I won’t kneel,
+And I won’t kneel
-won’t cease to exist among you all
+Won’t cease to exist among you all
 I deserve more

-Denied to breathe your air,
+Denied to breathe your air
-so I’ll suck it out of you
+So I’ll suck it out of you
-Looked down on all my life,
+Looked down on all my life
-now I’ll stomp down on you
+Now I’ll stomp down on you
 I never felt as one
 Now, I’m the only one who stands
 As we go down